VadimZonder/showoff/README.md

 # In order to run the application: may need to run this command to enable the postgresql before running the server.
 $ sudo service postgresql start

+#if getting a DB error then try running
+4rake db:create:all
+and
+$rake db:migrate

 ## Deploying to Heroku